 Senators push to reverse USCIS policy impacting citizenship for some children of troops overseas

 Sens.
 Tammy Duckworth and Johnny Isakson are announcing a bill that aims to reverse the decision made by USCIS earlier this year, impacting the path to citizenship for some children of service members overseas

 USCIS is reducing when and where naturalization services are available to US troops around the world

-U.S. Citizen and Immigration Services will now provide naturalization services to U.S. service members and their families at just four "hubs" one week each quarter as part of its ongoing push to close down offices around the world and "streamline and make immigration processing more efficient," the agency announced Monday.
+U.S. Citizen and Immigration Services will now provide naturalization services to U.S. military members at just four "hubs" one week each quarter as part of its ongoing push to close down offices around the world and "streamline and make immigration processing more efficient," the agency announced Monday

 USCIS officials clarify how military families might be affected by the agency’s new citizenship policy

 The Trump administration’s new citizenship policy will only affect 25 military children a year, officials say

 Following the disastrous rollout of a policy this week that delineates U.S. residency requirements for the purpose of U.S. citizenship as it applies to children born abroad, U.S. Citizenship and Immigration Services on Thursday sought to clarify the changes

 Some children of US troops born overseas will no longer get automatic American citizenship, Trump administration says